laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

 ### Factories

-The next challenge we had with [factory classes](https://docs.laminas.dev/laminas-servicemanager/configuring-the-service-manager/#factories).
+The next challenge posed was with [factory classes](https://docs.laminas.dev/laminas-servicemanager/configuring-the-service-manager/#factories).
 Many components provide factories for services for use with the service manager.
 Often these factories are using other services configured in the DI Container, as well as the configuration service itself.
 Consider the